ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 \begin{figure}[!h]
 \begin{subfigure}[t]{0.6\textwidth}
 \addtocounter{subfigure}{2} %
-\caption{ResourcePerSlot Change: New Pods need to be Created\label{SlotsResourceChange}}
+\caption{ResourcePerSlot Change: New Pods need to be created\label{SlotsResourceChange}}
 \end{subfigure}
 \hfill
 \begin{subfigure}[t]{0.4\textwidth}
-\caption{Desired State: No Change\label{SlotsDesiredState}}
+\caption{Desired State: No change\label{SlotsDesiredState}}
 \end{subfigure}
 \caption{TestBed Observed and Desired}
 \end{figure}

-The reconciler now builds a set of observed Pods and a set of desired Pods. \ref{SlotsNewPods} shows an example scenario where the control-loop realizes that Pods from the desired state are not in the current state, thus creating the missing Pods in the *desired and not existing* set.
+The reconciler now builds a set of observed Pods and a set of desired Pods. \ref{SlotsNewPods} shows an example scenario where the control loop realizes that Pods from the desired state are not in the current state, thus creating the missing Pods in the *desired and not existing* set.
 In a different scenario displayed by \ref{SlotsNodeChange} the label on a Node was removed, thus reducing the number of slots inside the Testbed.
 Pods that are in the *existing and not desired* set will be removed.
 The final set is the *desired and existing* set, which contains Pods that already have the correct resources requirement and are placed on the correct Node.

 Currently, the SlotOccupationStatus holds the following information: